sayakakash/Markowitz-Efficient-Frontier-analysis/README.md

-Financial data analysis and portfolio optimization using python project using historical stock price data
+Financial data analysis and portfolio optimization using python and  using historical stock price data